Roy-wonji/WeaveDI/docs/guide/bootstrap.md

 ## Bootstrap in Background Task

-When you want to minimize app startup delay, you can perform asynchronous bootstrap in the background.
+You can perform asynchronous bootstrap in the background to minimize app startup delay.

 ```swift
 WeaveDI.Container.bootstrapInTask { container in